messagegears/messagegears-csharp-sdk/README.md

 MessageGears C# SDK
 ===================

 This library is a comprehensive wrapper around the MessaegGears Web Services APIs.
-It also provides a Amazon SQS message consumer for those customers who subscribe to the real-time event feed service.
-It also provides a streaming XML parser for downloading and processing the daily account activity files.
+It also provides a Amazon SQS message consumer for those customers who subscribe to the real-time event feed service and a streaming XML parser for downloading and processing the daily account activity files.

 Installation Instructions
 -------------------------